Chemotion/ELNmap/developer_notes.md

   },
 ```

-where `common_name` is the name of the city/region (in language of your choice), `id_name` is the standard name of the city/region (in Europe) according to the NUTS standard or, for places outside Europe, the `name` as used by Natural Earth geojson (most likely the common English name), `stage` is the key that corresponds to `stage` variable in the script, `num_users` is the number of users in that location -- which then appears on the map -- and `country_code` is the [two letter country code as defined by ISO](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+where `common_name` is the name of the city/region (in language of your choice), `id_name` is the standard name of the city/region (in Europe) according to the NUTS standard or, for places outside Europe, the `ls_name` as used by Natural Earth geojson (most likely the common English name), `stage` is the key that corresponds to `stage` variable in the script, `num_users` is the number of users in that location -- which then appears on the map -- and `country_code` is the [two letter country code as defined by ISO](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 ### Changing appearence